Making macOS behave itself

 If any such adverse circumstance should eventuate, it will not be my responsibility.
 The only guarantee I provide here is that some stuff helped me at least one time.

-The remaining tips are arranged so that the further you get down the list the longer it has been since I have needed to know it; the later ones probably don’t work on modern macOS.
+The remaining tips are arranged so that the further down the list we go, the longer it’s been since I needed them; the later ones probably don’t work on modern macOS.

 1.2 Fresh.app

-An app which keeps “recently handled files” at the ready behind a keyboard shortcut.
-I use this dozens of times a day at least.
+An app that keeps “recently handled files” at the ready behind a keyboard shortcut.
+I use this dozens of times a day.
 See Ironic Software.

 1.3 Resource monitors

-There are some real-time monitors that let us know if weare OOM, too hot etc.
+There are some real-time monitors that let us know if we’re OOM (out of memory), running too hot, etc.

 - iStatistica (Famous, good, surprisingly expensive)